require ("definitions.php");?>

 The system: I highly recommend using the "Aquafarm" type bucket based system (see the free plans) for starters.
 They are extremely cheap and require practically no effort to operate.

-The Plants: To begin with grow a semi-hearty such as thyme, mint, or basil.
+The Plants: To begin with grow a semi-hearty echo $weed_word2;?> such as thyme, mint, or basil.
 These plants are basically weeds and don't care too much about having a critical nutrient or pH balance.
 Also, since they are a weed, they really go nuts when you give the hydroponic treatment.
 We also choose this type of plant because it is relatively slow growing and won't be using large volumes of nutrient solution.
 In the peak of the growing season, plants like tomatoes, squash and cucumbers can use many gallons of nutrient per day.
 Avoid these in the beginning otherwise you will be constantly worrying about maintaining nutrient levels - later on you'll see that with a bigger commitment, there are simple ways of maintaining the nutrients automatically.

 Nutrients: Initially, I recommend using a one-part nutrient such as the General Hydroponics "Flora-Magic".
 It is a one-part powder that you simply mix with water.